-Section 4.
-Increased Unsubsidized Employment and Employer Outreach.
+Section 6.
+Increasing Participant Placement in Unsubsidized Employment and Employer Outreach.

 A. Engaging and Developing Partnerships with Businesses.

 The state and National Grantee SCSEP managers will coordinate with the Local WIBs to show businesses the benefits of hiring older workers.
 Older workers in general have low turnover rates, are flexible and open to change, are interested in learning new skills, have low absentee rates, have experience and knowledge, and are willing to work.
 Therefore, hiring older workers is a solution to the shortage of workers in the state.